aaronpk/Atlas/data/static-maps.md

 * `location` - optional - Free-form text that will be geocoded to center the map.
 Not needed if specifying a location with the latitude and longitude parameters, or if a marker is specified.
 * `marker[]` - Specify one or more markers to overlay on the map.
 Parameters are specified as: `key:value;`.
 See below for the full list of parameters.
 * `path[]` - Specify one or more paths to draw on the map.
 See below for the full list of parameters to draw a path.
+* `token` - To use external icons or tile URLs, provide an API key in the request.
+See below for documentation on configuring this.

 ## Markers